How to Factory Reset macOS Sierra?

 Now that your hard drive is erased, it's time to reinstall macOS Sierra.
 This process restores the operating system and prepares your Mac for use.
 Follow these detailed steps to ensure a smooth reinstallation:

-- Select Reinstall macOS: In the macOS Utilities window, locate the option for Reinstall macOS.
-This option allows you to install a fresh copy of the operating system without retaining any previous data or settings.
+1. Select Reinstall macOS: In the macOS Utilities window, locate the option for Reinstall macOS.
+This option lets you install a new copy of the operating system.
+Will not keep any old data or settings.
 Click on Continue to proceed.

-- Exploring New Features: Once you've completed the setup, take a moment to explore your freshly installed macOS Sierra.
+8. Exploring New Features: Once you've completed the setup, take a moment to explore your freshly installed macOS Sierra.
 You’ll find that the system runs like new, free from clutter or previous issues.
-Familiarize yourself with the updated features, such as Siri and the optimized performance enhancements that come with the latest installation.
+Get to know the new features, like Siri and the improved performance that comes with the latest update.

 Step 1.
 Download and install one of the best Mac data recovery software - Donemax Data Recovery on your Mac.